 The Applied Graphic Communication Degree is accredited by the National Association of Schools of Art and Design (NASAD).

-The Medical Assisting Degree is accredited by the Medical Assistants Endowment (CRB-AAMAE) and Commission on Accreditation of Allied Health Education Programs (CAAHEP)
+The Medical Assisting Program is accredited by the Medical Assistants Endowment (CRB-AAMAE) and Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Nursing RN Technology